xsuite/xsuite/docs/singlepart.rst

 Track particles
 ---------------

-The tracker object can now be used to track the generated particles over the specified lattice for an arbitrary number of turns:
+The line object can now be used to track the generated particles over the specified lattice for an arbitrary number of turns:

 .. code-block:: python

     num_turns = 100
-    tracker.track(particles, num_turns=num_turns)
+    line.track(particles, num_turns=num_turns)

 This returns the particles state after 100 revolutions over the lattice.